humanmade/altis-analytics/docs/optimization-framework/ab-testing.md

-# Experiments
+# A/B Tests

-Backed by [native Altis Analytics](./native.md), Experiments are a powerful tool for optimizing content and measuring the effectiveness of changes to the site.

-The feature is enabled by default and provides a developer API for creating custom experiments as well as some built in features.

-## Features
+[A/B Tests](./ab-tests.md) provides the tools to carry out randomized experiments using different variations of content features, eg: titles and featured images, and/or different variations of content blocks.

-- Tests run until the end date or when a statistically significant improvement has been found
-- When a winner is found the winning variant will be shown to everyone
+Tests run until the end date or when a statistically significant improvement has been found, when a winner is found the winning variant will be shown to everyone.

-The following built in experiments are provided:
+Altis provides an A/B Test Block, which you can use to test different variations of a block / set of blocks.
+And also a developer friendly framework to test different content features like Title and Featured Images, which can be controlled from the Block Editor sidebar.

-### Post Title A/B Tests
+## Post Title A/B Tests

 With this feature enabled it's simple to create A/B Tests for your post titles directly from the post edit screen.